SymmGitHub/Chain-Pellet/README.md

 https://github.com/libertyernie/brawltools/releases/tag/v0.78_h1

 -- Audacity and MP-Audio-Toolchain
-Audacity is a free audio file editor, and MP-Prime-Toolchain, (a series of tools made for the Gamecube version of Metroid Prime) can modify Aufacity to support the editing of PMW2's music files, (.dsp)
+Audacity is a free audio file editor, and MP-Prime-Toolchain, (a series of tools made for the Gamecube version of Metroid Prime) can modify Audacity to support the editing of PMW2's music files, (.dsp)

 https://www.audacityteam.org/download/
 https://github.com/toasterparty/mp-audio-toolchain/tree/main